Week 16 - Fabio Coelho Ribeiro

 Power supply

-I'll only need two Type C electrical socket for my project, one for the monitor and the second for the Raspberry Pi 3, which himself powers the the Raspberry Pi Pico PCB and input circuits, I can do that due to their low consumption.
-I intend to easy to use either a power strip or connect them to a panel mount IEC connector.
+I'll only need two Type C electrical socket for my project, one for the monitor and the second for the Raspberry Pi 3, which himself powers PCB modules, I can do that due to their low consumption.
+I intend to either use a power strip or connect them to a panel mount IEC connector.